-Economic conditions are a significant external impact to the City's financial position, with key influences including:
+Key economic conditions are a significant external impact to the City's financial position, with key influences including:

-- Property market performance, - Urban Renewal and development trends (as driven by property market performance) - The Consumer Price Index for Sydney (CPI), - Employment market trends - The state of financial markets (including official interest rates); and - Local Government Cost Index (LGCI), a key determinant in "pegged" rates increases - Economic impacts associated with the Covid-19 pandemic
+- Property market performance, - Urban Renewal and development trends (as driven by property market performance) - Consumer Price Index (CPI) for Sydney, - Employment market trends - The state of financial markets (including official interest rates); and - Local Government Cost Index (LGCI), a key determinant in "pegged" rates increases - Economic impacts associated with the Covid-19 pandemic

 Fluctuations in inflation rates over time impact upon both income and expenditure.
-In order to reflect current economic conditions appropriately, and to safeguard against the risk of detrimental fluctuations in the CPI in the medium to long term, the City applies an inflationary factor of 2%, escalating to 3% in the later years of the Long Term Financial Plan.
+To reflect current economic conditions appropriately, and to safeguard against the risk of detrimental fluctuations in the CPI in the medium to long term, the City applies an inflationary factor of 2%, escalating to 3% in the later years of the Long Term Financial Plan.

-A recent inner-Sydney property market downturn has, following a period of unprecedented sustained growth, has been exacerbated by the Covid-19 pandemic.
+A recent inner-Sydney property market downturn has, following a period of unprecedented sustained growth, been exacerbated by the Covid-19 pandemic.
 Aside from influencing the performance of the City's substantial commercial property holdings, the state of the property market will also directly impact the City's ability to acquire and divest property holdings.
-More broadly, the demographic characteristics of the city are directly impacted by prevailing property market trends.
+Broadly, the demographic characteristics of the city are directly impacted by prevailing property market trends.